Singapore Dollar - New Taiwan Dollar Forecasting

-So it follows that if you are determining the best time to transact, in this case the SGD vs TWD, you should pay attention to the forecasts and trends for both Singapore Dollar and New Taiwan Dollar:
+When determining the best time to make a foreign exchange transaction, in this case the SGD vs TWD, you should pay attention to the recent market trends for both currencies.

 The benchmark Taiwan dollar exchange rate, USD/TWD, has done little over the past 8 months; it continues to range between 30.5 and 31.
 The Taiwan dollar is worth 6 percent less against the greenback than its 2018 high.

 One major currency that TWD is doing well against is the Australian dollar.
 TWD struck a 10-year high against the Aussie in January (21.16 per AUD), and remains close to that level in early May.

 Disappointing export data (March data showed exports falling year-on-year for the fifth consecutive month) is perhaps evidence of a global tech slowdown that could put pressure on Taiwan’s currency this year due to its sensitivity to corporate earnings (high earnings create substantial capital inflows into Taiwanese equities).

 Forecast: ING said in late April that it was concerned that any below-forecast sales numbers in the smart phone industry could weigh on TWD.
 “As such,” ING said, “against the US dollar we've revised our [year-end] TWD forecast from 30.40 to 30.95.”